 It was hypothesised that different groups of people seek different benefits and perceive different outcomes from various modes of transport.
 The segmentation analysis has identified groups of respondents with similar preferences, dislikes and perceived deficiencies with each mode, representing market segments that have the same unmet needs and the greatest potential for behavioural change.
 It is beyond the scope of this paper to detail the specific outcome beliefs differentiating the segments.
-However, to present an overall picture for each segment, Fig.8 displays the mean deficiency score for each cluster for each mode in relation to their rating of the importance of each attribute.
+However, to present an overall picture for each segment, Fig.8 displays the mean deficiency score for each cluster for each mode6.
+For each individual in the sample, a calculation was made as to 'performance' of each mode in relation to their rating of the importance of each attribute.